 Each buyer will be encouraged to make monthly contributions to the escrow account as part of the first mortgage monthly payments.
-Maintenance escrow accounts provide a cushion for the new homeowners and relegate some savings to cover maintenance needs.
+Replacement escrow will provide a cushion to assist with the cost of replacing major appliances and maintenance expenses.

-25.10 MAINTENANCE CONTRACT AND WARRANTIES
+25.11 MAINTENANCE CONTRACT AND WARRANTIES